-“What happens here, stays here” was the Las Vegas brand’s promise, and it was blatantly violated recently with the sale and subsequent publication of photos of U.K. Prince Harry and a female partner close to the climax of their game of strip billiards.
+“What happens here, stays here” was the Las Vegas brand’s promise, and it was blatantly violated with the sale and subsequent publication of photos of U.K. Prince Harry and a female partner close to the climax of their game of strip billiards.
 The balls, as well as the billiard cues, were not visible in the photos, but a naked prince and lady were.

 When a brand promise is violated, you’ll want to acknowledge this and declare corrective action.
 The Las Vegas Convention and Visitors Authority did it with an ad, in the format of a World War II propaganda poster, reading, “Keep Calm and Carry On Harry,” and a full-page ad in USA Today reading, “We are asking for a shun on these exploiters….
 We will not play with them anymore.”